CalebWatson19/CalebWatson19/README.md

 ###

 <h4 align="left">An upcoming web developer with high motivation.
-As of right now i am applying for a BSc Computer Science at the University of London and to be starting in April.
-I started 2025 more determined than ever to become more educated in my computer sciences and am currently learning at a fast pace.<br><br>In 2020 i attended Cantebury College for Computing and found even more of a passion for technology after i finished in 2022.
+As of right now i'm applying for a BSc Computer Science at the University of London and to be starting in April.
+I started 2025 more determined than ever to become more educated in my computer sciences and am currently learning at a fast pace.<br><br>In 2020 I attended Cantebury College for Computing and found even more of a passion for technology after I finished in 2022.
 I soon to be working on my own website as my personal project.</h4>

 ###